The Distribution of Path Lengths On Directed Weighted Graphs: The Wiener-Ikehara Theorem and the Laplace Transform

-We will show that the constant $\lambda$ as described in the statement of the theorem exists and that these Laplace transforms satisfy the conditions of the Wiener-Ikehara theorem with a simple pole at $s=\lambda$.
+We will show that the constant $\lambda$ as described in the statement of the Theorems \ref{main result 1} and \ref{Main result 2} exists, and that these Laplace transforms satisfy the conditions of the Wiener-Ikehara theorem with a simple pole at $s=\lambda$.